DigiBP/Team-Apples/README.md

 ## 2. Sent e-mail with URL links
+- When a new registry is added to the CRM (Customer Relationship Management) system, a trigger is initiated.
+- An email is automatically generated using the "Send an Email" module.
+The email includes details retrieved from the CRM, such as customer information, order details, or any other relevant data.
+- The email is sent to the client without any human interaction.
+This step is automated, meaning that the system handles it automatically without requiring manual intervention.
+- After sending the email, the workflow proceeds to the next step, which involves making an HTTP request to fetch and lock information from Camunda.
+This could be a service task that retrieves additional data or performs a specific action using an API provided by Camunda.
+- The fetched information is then used to complete the service task or execute a specific action.
+This could involve processing the data, performing calculations, or integrating with other systems.
+- Once the service task is completed, the resulting information or outcome is sent back to Camunda.
+This allows Camunda to update the process instance's state and continue with the workflow based on the completed task.

 ![TO-BE-PROCESS/MAKE-Screenshots/2.
 Sent e-mail with URL links.png](https://github.com/DigiBP/Team-Apples/blob/53080c6a715c2e99104000f13f0dffe02d081155/TO-BE-PROCESS/MAKE-Screenshots/2.%20Sent%20e-mail%20with%20URL%20links.png)

 ## 3. Order free trial license key message
+- The client is given the option to request a free trial license.
+- If the client decides to proceed with the free trial, they fill out a form indicating their intention.
+- The "Watch New Row" module detects the new row or entry in the form.
+- The "Watch New Row" module triggers an intermediate catching message event in Camunda.
+- The intermediate catching message event in Camunda serves as a waiting state for a specific message to arrive.
+In this case, it is waiting for the message indicating the client's request for a free trial license.
+- Once the intermediate catching message event is triggered, Camunda captures the event and continues with the workflow.

 ![TO-BE-PROCESS/MAKE-Screenshots/3.
 Order free trial license key message.png](https://github.com/DigiBP/Team-Apples/blob/53080c6a715c2e99104000f13f0dffe02d081155/TO-BE-PROCESS/MAKE-Screenshots/3.%20Order%20free%20trial%20license%20key%20message.png)

 ## 4. Generate free trial license